will991/vertx-pow-blockchain/README.md

 `GET /blockCount` Returns height of blockchain.

-`GET/block/:blockHash` Returns the respective block or error.
+`GET /block/:blockHash` Returns the respective block or error.

 `GET /transaction/:txHash` Returns the respective transaction or error.